percona/pmm/doc/source/architecture.rst

 It is more typical to have several MySQL and MongoDB server instances distributed over different hosts.
-In this case, you would run *PMM Server* on a dedicated monitoring host, and install *PMM Client* on every database host that you want to monitor.
+In this case, you can run *PMM Server* on a dedicated monitoring host, and install *PMM Client* on every database host that you want to monitor.
 Data from hosts will be aggregated on the PMM Server.